 My project goal is to characterize cell types that express Pax3.2.
 Pax is a gene and its importance lies on the fact that most pax genes are transcription factors, which transcribe DNA into RNA.
 Transcription is a process that occurs in all organisms and is essential to the development of the organism.
 When DNA is being replicated in an organism, transcription is part of the process that allows for the organism's growth.
 If transcription fails or an error occurs, the organism could be at risk of not developing properly.
 Within transcription there are transcription factors that aid and regulate the process.
-Essentially, transcription factors are an important subject of study, because without them transcription factors.
+Essentially, transcription factors are an important subject of study, because without them transcription would not be able to occur and DNA replication would be interrupted as well.
+The pax genes have been found to be transcription factors.
 The Pax3.2 is specific pax gene, therefore is also likely to be a transcription factor.
 It can only be assumed that Pax3.2 is also a transcription factor, because really nothing is known about it.
 This summer was dedicated to studying Pax3.2, a gene which has no previous literature nor any known data.
 The main goal was to characterize the cell types in which Pax3.2 exists.
 This way this specific pax gene and its function can be fully described.
 The Barresi Lab, which is where I conducted my research, has retrieved the DNA construct from another lab and has created its own transgenic reporter line of Pax3.2.
 The transgenic reporter line should have enabled me to visualize the cells of interest.
 However, since this is a newer project the methods have not been figured out yet.
 So most of the time and research was put in finding a method that would give us reliable results.
 The future goal is to establish a protocol that will produce strong and reliable findings.